tieniber/DataGridColumnSearch/README.md

 ## Limitations

-This widget only works with data grids that source their data via XPath.
-This is required because the live searching feature sends new search commands directly to the application's database as you type.
+This widget has not been tested against the newest data source for the data grid: Database.
+It does support the following data sources:
+ - Microflow
+ - Association
+ - XPath (previously labeled "Database" in Mendix 5)